What Is Automation? A Plain-English Explanation

 That’s five things that currently require manual effort, running on their own.
 And that’s before you’ve touched bookings, reminders, review requests, or anything else.

 The tools to do this aren’t expensive.
 Entry-level automation platforms start around $10–15 a month.
 An all-in-one system like GoHighLevel handles this and a lot more from $99 a month — and because everything is in one place, you’re not spending time getting separate tools to talk to each other.
+If you want to know what that setup looks like, check out my Automation & AI service.

 Automation won’t fix a broken business process, and it won’t replace genuine human connection with your clients.
 But for the repeatable, administrative tasks that are quietly eating your week?
 It’s one of the most practical things a solo operator can put in place.